MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Components:

 `modid` [Required]
 This identifies your mod uniquely to Forge and should probably be the first thing you enter.
-It's only visible internally.
+It's only used internally, but can be seen by users who dig around.
+Other mods also require this ID if they want to find each other.
+(APIs for example.)
+If you want to know more about annotations in general you can check out [Oracle](https://docs.oracle.com/javase/tutorial/java/annotations/index.html)'s docs on it.

 Example: @Mod(modid="examplemod")